 While exhaustion, dehydration, and lack of caffeine can easily lead to uncomfortable headaches, if you struggle with migraines or other debilitating head pain, it might be time to check in with your doctor.
 You can only take so many ibuprofen before you recognize that there is a problem you need to address.
 Your doctor may want to run tests to ensure nothing major is going on.

 Did you know that heart attacks kill more women than breast cancer?
 Chest pain could indicate any number of things.
 Some women experience chest pain when they have acid reflux.
 Others get it from anxiety.
 But because many women don’t know the early signs of heart problems and they don’t know they are at risk; they often ignore this symptom for too long.

 Vaginal Itching or Burning

 While most moms know they should be getting regular pap smears, they often ignore other women’s health symptoms and concerns.
 They brush off the minor discomfort they feel in their vaginal area as no big deal.
 But sometimes it is a big deal.
 Yeast infections can cause long-term pain.

 It’s breast cancer awareness month, and many women know that they need to check for lumps regularly.
 This can easily be done at home with a self-exam.
 If you discover a new lump that won’t go away quickly, a doctor can check to see if it’s something to be concerned about.

 If it’s been more than a year since you’ve been trying to have a baby, most OBs recommend getting tested for fertility issues.
-They often want to check your hormone levels, they’ll check for blockages in the uterus, and they can test your ovaries to ensure they are producing eggs.
+Places like San Diego obstetrics and gynecology will want to check your hormone levels, they’ll check for blockages in the uterus, and they can test your ovaries to ensure they are producing eggs.

 The important thing is that you don’t ignore it.
 While celiac disease can be easily treated by eating a gluten free diet, other issues such as IBD have more complex cofactors and might require dietary changes and medications to treat.
 Sudden pain should never be ignored.
 It’s important to seek medical help because it could be something like an appendix or other internal infection.